If You Don’t Have A Superior Product In 2026, You Might Be Out Of Business

 Wrong.

 At Two-Nineteen, almost all of my clients are up, year over year, compared to 2024 sales results.
-They’re also showing tremendous growth (and potential for further growth) in the on-premise, which means bars and restaurants for those of you who don’t speak booze business lingo.
+They’re also showing steady growth (and potential for further growth) in the on-premise, which means bars and restaurants for those of you who don’t speak booze business lingo.
 Retail is flat in most places, but DTC growth is very strong.
-No single retailer location seems to be thriving, but the national footprint for DTC shipping is up 20-30% for at least three of my clients.
+No single retail location seems to be thriving, but the national footprint for DTC shipping is up 20-30% for at least three of my clients.
 We’re seeing strong orders in places like Oklahoma, Indiana, and Texas, states that have historically been sleepy for these producers.

 From my vantage point, there are plenty of people out there who: